 The associate dean for graduate and professional studies oversees discipline of students in the graduate and professional programs at the college, assigns sanctions upon a finding of responsibility, and has such authority and responsibility as is described in this Code of Conduct.
 Any duties to be performed by the associate dean may be delegated to his or her designee.

 The VP/Dean, in consultation with the ADOS and the Judicial Board chair, as appropriate, shall determine whether a case shall be decided by administrative penalty, Judicial Board hearing, or administrative hearing, based upon the circumstances of the case.
 The general considerations to be applied in making this determination are described in Article V.C of this Code.

 Decisions made by the Judicial Board or a duly appointed administrator shall be final, pending the normal appeal process.

 Complainants and accused students may at any time knowingly waive any right granted to them under this Code of Conduct.
 Such waivers shall be made in writing.

 - Special Circumstances.
 It may be necessary, on occasion, to adjust the student diciplinary process based on special circumstances of a particular case.
 Whenever possible, approval for such adjustments will be sought from the appropriate parties.
 However, the college reserves the right to make such adjustments even without consent, as it determines necessary in order to assure fairness, order, or the physical and emotional security of individuals.

 Article III: Judicial Board for Conduct

 The Judicial Board for Student Conduct (“Judicial Board” or “board”) is composed of 13 members.
-Five of the members shall be faculty and/or staff appointed by the dean of students, and eight shall be students.
-Student members are appointed by the president of the Student Government Association (SGA), in consultation with the director of community living.
+Five of the members shall be faculty and/or staff appointed by the VP/Dean, and eight shall be students.
+Student members are appointed by the president of the Student Government Association (SGA), in consultation with the ADOS.
 Selection criteria and forms are prepared by the SGA, and interested students may apply using the SGA application form.